Oval-Tutu/shove/README.md

 ### Performance Profiler

 Shöve includes a built-in performance profiler that provides real-time information about resolution management, layer status, and rendering performance.
 This can help diagnose scaling issues and optimize your game during development.
+The profiler does not have any active code paths active until you enable it, so it has zero impact on performance when hidden.

 The profiler overlay displays:
 - Hardware information (OS, CPU, GPU)